GMkonan/nerd-commit/README.md

 #### Ideas
 - Setup readme on empty commit repo to specify that it's indeed, a nerd commit empty repo
 - make UI to select github dates and pass as array so user can draw anything he wants?
+- get highest commit day and make it 1.6 higher to ensure greeness of blocks..